 And now I want to share what I have learned with others.

-My passion today is helping people tackle some of their biggest challenges whether in work or in life.
+My passion today is helping people take steps to create, design, and pursue their ideal career.
+Whether its reinvesting in your existing career or planning your career over the long term, I can help you tackle some of their biggest challenges whether in work or in life.
 I am trained lawyer and a certified life coach trained with the Martha Beck Institute.

 My coaching practice builds on 25+ years of work with professionals and small organizations as well as my experience as a leader and an executive in the not-for-profit sector.
+I am a trained Martha Beck coach as well as a Gallup trained coach focusing on helping people unearth and use their strengths.
 I have worked with small organizations with less than 10 staff to large international organizations.
 Along the way I founded two small organizations myself.

 Curious whether you can make a commitment to yourself?
 Not sure where to start?